 In order to safeguard the surrounding area, the cooling water of production plant is not discharged into the stream, but recycled inside the factory.
 Every day during the working day, critical parameters are checked several times and more detailed checks are carried out periodically by external laboratories and ARPA (Regional Environmental Prevention Agency).

-Thanks to the adoption of the internal cooling water recycling system it has been possible to drastically reduce drawing water from this well, so much so that in recent years the drawing of drinking water from the mains has fallen by 89%.
+Thanks to the adoption of the internal cooling water recycling system it has been possible to drastically reduce drawing water from this well.

 The Sutter Group takes initiatives to avoid contamination of the ground in production processes.

 For the storage of certain substances, double-chamber underground tanks are used, equipped with a leak detection system, in order to prevent any spills that could penetrate into the groundwater.

 Furthermore, to avoid accidental spills of solvents during product unloading from the tanker, a procedure of containment in specific tanks has been implemented through a dedicated education and training activity of the internal emergency team members.

 Appropriate environmental prevention systems have also been adopted with regard to waste, using only ecological service providers registered in the National Register of Environmental Managers, systematically checking that these requirements are maintained.